-A PLB simply sends an distress signal on a frequency monitored by SAR COSPAS.
-Your position is then forward to an organisations such as NOAA (National Oceanic and Atmospheric Administration) and a rescue team is then despatched.
+A PLB simply sends a distress signal on a frequency monitored by SAR COSPAS.
+Your position is then forwarded to an organisation such as NOAA (National Oceanic and Atmospheric Administration) and a rescue team is then dispatched.

 ePLBs have a number of unique features that allow them to stand out from two-way satellite communicators:

 This is where EPLBs come into their own.
-Products such as the FastFind are fitted with a Lithium Manganse battery that’s hardwired into the body, and doesn’t require recharging.
+Products such as the FastFind are fitted with a Lithium Manganese battery that’s hardwired into the body, and doesn’t require recharging.
 On average, the battery will last several years (the manufacturer figure is 6 years), if treated well.
-On the back of the 220 you’ll find a small label indicating the last time the cell was replaced.
+On the back of the 220, you’ll find a small label indicating the last time the cell was replaced.

 Also, when you do have a battery change, I recommend getting the FastFind fully serviced.

-The FastFind 220 PLB weights a tiny 152g, which is comparable to the devices such as the Garmin InReach.
-It’s so light you barely evenn notice the addtional weight once it’s packed away in an easily accessible place.
+The FastFind 220 PLB weighs a tiny 152g, which is comparable to the devices such as the Garmin InReach.
+It’s so light you barely even notice the additional weight once it’s packed away in an easily accessible place.

-On the whole, most emergency satellite communications devices don’t weigh much which makes them my preferred option when travelling in environments where there is an element of high risk.
+On the whole, most emergency satellite communications devices don’t weigh much which makes them my preferred option when traveling in environments where there is an element of high risk.